HoffsMH/go-utils/taskell.md

 ## To Do

-- isabsolute to accomodate paths that begin with ~
 - alternate file to be split in so that its easy to add new notes from phone
 - rm program that encrypts and provides native restoration
 - rm program that automatically prunes oldest data first and also a limit on the total size of the trash bin